-If you’ve made the morning glory muffins or applesauce muffins, then you’ve probably realized why I have such a deep love for this simple ingredient.
+If you’ve made the einkorn muffin recipe here on the blog, then you know just how amazing applesauce is for baked goods.
 Applesauce not only adds incredible moistness to baked goods, it also provides a natural sweetness to typically over-processed treats.
-This means a less-processed sweetener, like honey or maple syrup, may be used without compromising on the sweetness or texture of a baked good.
+This means a less-processed sweetener, like honey or maple syrup, may be used without compromising the sweet flavor or texture of a baked good.

 This next paragraph is going to completely contradict what I just said, so hang with me…